MitchellMarinoDev/leptos_form_tool/getting_started.md

 The `build_form` method provides you with a `FormBuilder<Self>`.
 You can define controls on the form by using the builder methods.
 Some controls don't accept input from the user, they just display information.
-These are refered to as `VanityControls` by leptos_form_tool.
+These are referred to as `VanityControls` by leptos_form_tool.
 An example of a vanity control would be a heading.
-Other controls do accept user input and are just refered to as `Controls` by leptos_form_tool.
+Other controls do accept user input and are just referred to as `Controls` by leptos_form_tool.

 ### Defining Controls